Welcome to Our DAR Chapter in Janesville, Wisconsin

 Our mission is to promote Historic Preservation, Education, and Patriotism.

-We support the historic Janesville Woman's Club, where we hold our monthly meetings.
+We support the historic Janesville Woman's Club.
 The chapter annually places flowers and name placards on the potters' field cemetery in Janesville off Highway 51.
 We have celebrated the life and work of suffragist Frances Willard.

 The DAR is a nonpolitical organization, but we love our country!
 We contribute to assist the needs of veterans in the VA hospitals and homes throughout the state.
 We take part in patriotic holidays and parades.
 We give a Good Citizen award to an area high school senior.